 Another thing to keep in mind is that while both push and pull marketing can work well together (and often do!), they do serve different purposes.
 Push marketing is typically used as an introduction or lead-generating tool; it piques people’s interest so that they’ll take further action later on down the line (like buying something).

-There are several types of pull marketing strategies, each with its own focus.
+There are several examples of pull marketing strategies, each with its own focus.
 Some examples include:

 1. Search Engine Optimization (SEO)